Conventional Routing VS Attribute Routing

 • Namespaces to the Route

-Let’s understand each!
+Let’s understand each other!

 Name of Route

-First of all, I want to say, there are very ambiguous ideas in the community about Name of the Route.
+First of all, I want to say, that there are very ambiguous ideas in the community about the Name of the Route.
 So I highly recommend reading this section carefully and please leave your comment about this because I have learned it myself.
 So, please correct me if I'm wrong.

 Make a controller having two action methods.